Product Pathways - Chromatin Regulation / Epigenetics

 Western blot analysis of extracts from various cell lines using Di-Methyl-Histone H3 (Lys4) Antibody.

-Immunohistochemical analysis of paraffin-embedded human breast carcinoma using Di-Methyl-Histone H3 (Lys4) Antibody in the presence of control peptide (left) or antigen specific peptide (right).
+Immunohistochemical analysis of paraffin-embedded human lymphoma using Di-Methyl-Histone H3 (Lys4) Antibody in the presence of non-methyl peptide (left) or K4 di-methyl peptide (right).

 Confocal immunofluorescent analysis of HeLa cells using Di-Methyl-Histone H3 (Lys4) Antibody (green).
 Actin filaments have been labeled with DY-554 phalloidin (red).